pyronaur/easy-photography-portfolio/readme.txt

 == Changelog ==
+= 1.1.4 =
+* Better default setting managemengt.
+Defaults are now used by....default.
+Even before the options object is populated.
+Yay.
+* Set image height to auto, because as it turns out some themes don't do that out of the box.
+* Introduce `phort_set_defaults`, deprecate setting defaults with hooks
+* Refactor a lot of code, hopefully making it easier to read
+* You're actually reading this.
+I like you.
+Here, have a cookie 🍪

 = 1.1.3 =
 * Show a message with a link to a setup guide when the plugin is activated
 * Add a default portfolio entry if none already exist